Borough of Carlisle 2022 Annual Drinking Water Quality Report

 What should I do?
 There is nothing you need to do at this time since your water quality was not impacted.

 What is being done?
 While we did not notify the state as quickly as we should have, we submitted the required data as soon as we were notified of the violation.
-We have provided the missing reports to the state and have revised our procedures to ensure we comply with reporting requirements in the future.
+We have provided the missing reports to the state and have revised our procedures to ensure we comply with reporting and sampling requirements in the future.
 We are no longer in violation.

 How Can You Get Involved?